Ouzo: all you need to know about the mythical Greek aniseed liqueur

 Where ouzo is produced

-Over the years the technique has been refined and from a distillate produced at home with coarse methods, we have passed to a product that covers all of Greece and Cyprus, the only two countries that can boast the PDO.
-Everyone can produce ouzo, but only they can call it that, exactly like Grappa for Italy or Cognac for France.
+Over the years, the method has been improved, and we’ve gone from making a distillate at home using rough methods to making a product that is sold all over Greece and Cyprus, the only two countries that can claim the PDO.

 And since we are talking about grappa, ouzo derives above all from Tsipouro, the Greek brandy (wannabe grappa) produced from marc or wine, which is later (possibly) flavored with anise.